leonardoborlot/mautic-wordpress/README.md

 Plugin adds more information (current url, referal url, page title, user language) to the image URL query encoded in base 64 (not humanly readable).
 This way your Mautic instance receives more valuable data.

+You can also view some information on javascript console if your tracking code works well.

 ### Mautic Forms

 To load a Mautic Form to your WP post, insert this shortcode to the place you want the form to appear: